It4innovations/ERCNN-DRS_urban_change_monitoring/transfer/README.md

   - [`V2_transfer_78.h5`](./models/V2_transfer_78.h5): Second transferred model from partial cross-validation (epoch 78)
   - [`V3_transfer_107.h5`](./models/V3_transfer_107.h5): Third transferred model from partial cross-validation (epoch 107)

+# Other Use Case
+A similar transfer method has also been used to monitor urban changes in Mariupol/Ukraine 2022/23.
+That use case is hosted as a dedicated project [here](https://github.com/It4innovations/urban_change_monitoring_mariupol_ua).

+We provide all tra
 # Paper and Citation
 TBD